jtr13/EDAV/github_resources.Rmd

 ### Step 6: Submit a pull request {-}

 Now you are able to see the branch you have created on the Github page.
-The next step is to submit a pull request and the process is exactly the same as in [Direct contribution walkthrough].
+The next step is to submit a pull request and the process is very similar to the process described in the [GitHub only walkthrough](contribute.html/github-only-walkthrough).

 ### Last Step: Sync local master with upstream master {-}

 Once the merge is accepted, you want to delete this branch since the upstream already contains all the changes you have made.
-To delete the branch on origin, you can simply use Github.
-To delete the branch locally, you need to type **git branch -d branchname**.
+To delete the branch on origin, you can simply use GitHub.
+To delete the branch locally, type the following in the terminal:

+`> git branch -d branchname`

-We also need to stop tracking the remote branch using the following Git command: **git fetch -p**.
+We also need to stop tracking the remote branch using the following Git command:

+`> git fetch -p`.

 Finally, let's sync local master with upstream master by running these commands:

-**git fetch upstream**

-**git checkout master**

-**git merge upstream/master**
+`> git fetch upstream`

+`> git checkout master`

+`> git merge upstream/master`

 For more detailed description on each step in the Git workflow, please refer to workflow 4 in the Git slides [Git/Github Workflow](https://github.com/jtr13/codehelp/blob/master/GitHubWorkflowPt2.pdf){target="_blank"}.